|

-There are currently seven "operating" research reactors in Canada: two at
+There are currently four operating research reactors in Canada: one at

-AECL's Chalk River Laboratories and five at universities.
+Chalk River Laboratories and three at universities.
 The Chalk River

-reactors are the 135 MWth NRU, and a zero-energy test reactor, ZED-2.
+reactor is the zero-energy test reactor, ZED-2.
 The

-university reactors include five 20 kWth SLOWPOKE-2 reactors (at the University of Alberta (Edmonton), Saskatchewan Research
+university reactors include two 20 kWth SLOWPOKE-2 reactors (at the Royal

 Military College